abuiles/ember-101/hands-on.md

 ~~~~~~~~

 If we go `http://localhost:4200/friends/new` and click save, we'll see
-in the browser console `"save action controller"`.
+in the browser's console `"save action controller"`.

 Let's check next how returning `true` from the action makes it bubble,
 go to `app/routes/friends/new.js` and add: